Supergiovane/KNXUltimate/README.md

 setTimeout(() => {

     // // Send a WRITE telegram to the KNX BUS
-    // // You need: group address, message (true/false/or any message), datapoint as string knxUltimateClient.write("0/1/1", true, "1.001");
+    // // You need: group address, payload (true/false/or any message), datapoint as string let payload = true;
+    knxUltimateClient.write("0/1/1", payload, "1.001");

+    // Send a color RED to an RGB datapoint payload = { red: 125, green: 0, blue: 0 };
+    knxUltimateClient.write("0/1/2", payload, "232.600");

     // // Send a READ request to the KNX BUS knxUltimateClient.read("0/0/1");

-    // // Send a RESPONSE telegram to the KNX BUS
+    // Send a RESPONSE telegram to the KNX BUS
-    // // You need: group address, message (true/false/or any message), datapoint as string knxUltimateClient.respond("0/0/1", true, "1.001");
+    // You need: group address, payload (true/false/or any message), datapoint as string payload = false;
+    knxUltimateClient.respond("0/0/1", payload, "1.001");

 }, 10000);